sidcraftscode/cactus/README.md

 </span>

 <br/>

+The fastest cross-platform framework for deploying AI locally on phones.

 - Available in Flutter and React-Native for cross-platform developers.
 - Supports any GGUF model you can find on Huggingface; Qwen, Gemma, Llama, DeepSeek etc.